cagnulein/QZCompanionNordictrackTreadmill/README.md

 ![Graphical user interface Description automatically generated](media/image10.png)
-    Start a Zwift workout and control speed from your treadmill
+    Start a Zwift workout and control speed from your treadmill or bike

 **The QZ Companion installation package (qz-companion.zip) contains**: